bytecodealliance/wasmtime/cranelift/docs/isle.md

   terms) and how rules are written.

-* ISLE with Rust: covers how ISLE provides an "FFI" (foreign function interface) of sorts to allow interactino with Rust code, and describes the scheme by which ISLE execution is mapped onto Rust (data structures and control flow).[^1]
+* ISLE with Rust: covers how ISLE provides an "FFI" (foreign function interface) of sorts to allow interaction with Rust code, and describes the scheme by which ISLE execution is mapped onto Rust (data structures and control flow).[^1]